Progesterone only pills (mini pill)

 If you want to get the mini pill through the NHS, speak to a doctor or sexual health clinic about contraception.
 They can prescribe the most suitable pill for you and answer any queries you have about taking the mini pill.
 You can take this prescription to any UK pharmacy.

-All contraceptive pills, patches and devices available on the NHS are free of any prescription charges only if they are used for contraceptive purposes.
+All contraceptive pills, patches and devices available on the NHS are free of any prescription charges, as long as they are prescribed for contraceptive purposes.
 You may need to pay a prescription charge if you are prescribed the contraceptive pill for another reason, such as treating acne.

-You may experience some side effects when you first take the progesterone only pill, or mini pill.
+You may experience some mini pill side effects when you first take the progesterone-only pill.
 These side effects are usually temporary and will not last very long.

-Some side effects will go away after a few days of taking the mini pill as your body gets used to the hormones.
+Some side effects of the mini pill will go away after a few days of taking it, as your body gets used to the hormones.
 Other side effects may take a few weeks or months to get better.

 If you’re concerned about any side effects, speak to a doctor or pharmacist.